HazDuck/bn/calendar_task/README.md

 To easily control your `node` version and easily switch between them, we recommend installing [NVM](https://github.com/nvm-sh/nvm) and using that to install and easily switch to a different version.

 You can find out your current Node version by running `node --version` in your terminal.

+> **_NOTE:_** External packages can be used to acomplish this task although the submitted solution needs to match the UI design and functionality required as per the task description.